Shace/webapp/README.md

 Install a package using bower:
 ````
 bower install -S package
-grunt bower-install # to automatically add the package in the index.html file
+grunt bowerInstall # to automatically add the package in the index.html file
 ````

 Install a package using npm: